tomarrell/talks/go-debugging/notes.md

 Great, well if you've already worked with GDB, a lot of these concepts will already be familiar to you.
-Unfortunately though, Go programs tend confuse GDB with the way that they handle stack management and threading for example.
+Unfortunately though, Go programs tend confuse GDB with the way that they handle stack management, threading as well as a few other things.

 A quick example is the defer statement.
-You can use the defer statement to change the return value of the function, however this extra execution after a return is non-standard, and can lead to execution of code which is not known to GDB.
+You can use the defer statement to change the return value of the function, however this extra execution after a return is non-standard, and can lead to execution of code which is not expected by GDB.

 GDB is also not aware of the Go scheduler's context switching.
-It is possible for a goroutine to be preempted, and scheduled on another processor, which can cause the debugger to hang.
+It is possible for a goroutine to be preempted and scheduled on another processor, which can cause the debugger to hang.

 Other limitations of GDB include it struggling with types derived from strings,